-- WABG shall Harvest and Deliver the Wood taking due and proper care for the safe-keeping and handling of the said Wood until it has been Delivered; - (ii) The Purchaser shall be entitled to deduct from the Purchase Price a fee not exceeding 5% of the value of the Wood after deducting harvesting and delivery costs for planning, administering and supervising the Harvest and Delivery of the Wood; - (iii) Ownership of and risk in relation to the Wood shall pass to the Purchaser only upon the Delivery of the Wood to the facility or facilities nominated and accepted by the Purchaser.
+- WABG shall Harvest and Deliver the Wood taking due and proper care for the safe-keeping and handling of the said Wood until it has been Delivered.
+Alternatively, WABG may engage an External Contractor or the Purchaser may Harvest and Deliver the Wood pursuant to the Quote for such services provided at the timer of the notification of the Proposed Purchase Price; - (ii) Where the Purchaser Harvests and Delivers the Wood, the Purchaser shall be entitled to deduct from the Purchase Price a fee not exceeding 5% of the Purchase

-(e) Force Majeure
+Price minus the costs of Harvesting and Delivery costs, for planning, administering and supervising the Harvest and Delivery of the Wood;

-The provisions described in Section 8.3(f) above apply to the extent necessary to this Agreement.
+(iii) Ownership of and risk in relation to the Wood shall pass to the Purchaser only upon the Delivery of the Wood to the facility or facilities nominated and accepted by the Purchaser.

-(f) Termination in the Event of Default
+(e) Termination in the Event of Default